 If you do this right, you just escaped a disaster that might take the lives of a few hundred thousand people.
 Not bad for a $350 investment.

 Reaching for a multi-tool is as easy as simply finding one with pliers, and a phillips screw driver, right?
 Actually that’s wrong.
 A Phillips screw driver might come in handy on several occasions but there are a lot more screw head types that call for special fittings.
 These special fittings can quickly take parts off vehicles, remove hardware around locking mechanisms, and remove ventilation coverings.
 A good multi-tool is essential to urban survival, is made of stainless steel, and can withstand years’ of use.
 If you’re going to be anywhere near an urban environment, look, at the Swiss Tool Spirit Plus.
 Here’s a multi-tool with 38 functions, including a bit wrench with 6 bits (important for screw heads that a Phillips or standard screwdriver will not fit).

-If you want a multi-tool for both urban survival and your firearms, you can purchase a Leatherman Tactical Multi-Tool, get superior construction also like the Swiss Tool mentioned above; be sure to get the the 40 bit add-on set (approximately $12).
-That's 40 bits of various sizes; in an urban environment, you should be able to open just about anything you come across.
+If you want a multi-tool for both urban and wilderness survival, make sure you check out our guide to the best survival multi tools.
+Focus on durability and superior construction.
+Armed with a good multi tool, in an urban environment, you should be able to open just about anything you come across.
 It may get you into buildings.
 It may get you out of danger on more than one occasion.